gnumonik/regtools/README.md

 # regtools

-`regtools` is a command-line utility + tiny, simple scripting language (written in Haskell) for exploring Windows registry hive bins (binary) files.
+`regtools` is a command-line utility + tiny, simple scripting language (written in Haskell) for forensic exploration of Windows registry hive bins (binary) files.
 Its features include an interactive shell for live exploration of registry keys and values, a plugin system to facilitate sharing and rerunning queries, the ability to output the results of queries (or the entire registry, if you really hate having free disk space) to JSON, and a tool for hashing select registry keys.

 You should be able to compile + run `regtools` on any modern linux platform.
 It *may* compile on Windows (there are no platform-specific libraries) but is not actively targeted at Windows at this time.